voxel51/fiftyone/docs/source/integrations/cvat.rst

 All CVAT label types except `tags` provide an option to annotate **tracks** in videos, which captures the identity of a single object as it moves through the video.
-These tracks are stored in the `index` field of the |Label| instances when you import the annotations into FiftyOne, and the keyframes of each trajectory will have their `keyframe=True` attribute set.
+When you import video tracks into FiftyOne, the `index` attribute of each label will contain the integer number of its track, and any labels that are keyframes will have their `keyframe=True` attribute set.

-Note that CVAT does not provide a straightforward way to annotate sample-level classification labels.
+Note that CVAT does not provide a straightforward way to annotate sample-level classification labels for videos.
 Instead, we recommend that you use frame-level fields to record classifications for your video datasets.

 .. note::